Children can be exposed to a range of traumatic experiences.

 Consult an NCTSN reading list of research on child physical abuse .

-Click here for more NCTSN resources on childhood and adolescent refugee and war zone trauma.
+Click here for more NCTSN resources on childhood and adolescent refugee trauma.

-Consult an NCTSN reading list of research on refugee and war zone violence and childhood trauma.
+Consult an NCTSN reading list of research on refugee violence and childhood trauma.

 Child sexual abuse includes a wide range of sexual behaviors that take place between a child and an older person or alternatively between a child and another child/adolescent.
 Behaviors that are sexually abusive often involve bodily contact, such as sexual kissing, touching, fondling of genitals, and intercourse.
 However, behaviors may be sexually abusive even if they do not involve contact, such as of genital exposure ("flashing"), verbal pressure for sex, and sexual exploitation for purposes of prostitution or pornography.